cisco-open/infscale/README.md

 ## Quickstart

-For minimal execution of infscale, one controller and one agent are needed.
+For minimal execution of InfScale, one controller and one agent are needed.
 Run controller first and then agent, each on a separate terminal.

 ```bash